 Many BSOS students pursue graduate or professional school upon completing their bachelor degree at UMD.
 This section provides quick links to assist students in exploring which educational path will lead to their career of interest.
-Start by talking to UMD faculty in your area of interest and review the typical educational path that professionals working in your field of interest took to decide on an area of study and degree to pursue.

 - GRE test prep tips

 - Graduate School Application Timeline

 - What is involved in an application?
 Read about all of the parts and how to stand out

 - Financing your education and other ways to watch your bottom line

 - ResearchGate, connect with researchers and explore your interests